rouloct/rouloct/README.md

 ### About Me
-Hi, my name is Rory Ulmer (he/him).
-I grew up here in Richmond, VT and am currently pursuing a B.S. in Mathematical Sciences at UVM (graduating fall '24).
-I will be doing my M.S. in Computer Science here through the Accelerated Master's Program.
-I am a fast-learner who brings lots of enthusiasm towards the work I do.
-I love problem solving and creativity-- and programming allows me to solve problems in a creative way!
-I love how there are often many different solutions to the same problem and the "best" solution can vary greatly depending on your needs.
+Hi, I'm Rory!
+I grew up in Richmond, VT then moved to Waitsfield, and am currently pursuing a B.S. in Mathematical Sciences at UVM (graduating fall '24).
+I will be doing my M.S. in Computer Science at UVM through the Accelerated Master's Program.
+I'm a fast-learner who brings lots of enthusiasm towards the work I do.
+I love being creative and solving problems!
 As hobbies, I enjoy designing board games, writing songs on guitar, and playing table tennis for the team at UVM.

 ### Contact Me